influxdata/docs-v2/content/v2.0/reference/flux/functions/built-in/transformations/aggregates/increase.md

 ## Parameters

 ### columns
-The columns for which the increase is calculated.
+The columns to use in the operation.
 Defaults to `["_value"]`.

 _**Data type:** Array of strings_